KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 Many extensions are applied to `Locale` instead of ``KeyboardLocale``, whenever the base locale has enough information. ``KeyboardLocale`` will for the most cases not mirror these extensions, so use the ``KeyboardLocale/locale`` property to access them.

-## How to get and set the current keyboard locale
+## How to get and set locales

 The ``KeyboardContext`` can be used to get and set the current ``KeyboardContext/locale`` and available ``KeyboardContext/locales``.
-These properties are raw ``Foundation/Locale`` values, since a keyboard isn't limited to ``KeyboardLocale``.
-The context also has ``KeyboardLocale``-specific variants.
+These properties are raw ``Foundation/Locale`` values, since a keyboard isn't limited to ``KeyboardLocale``, but there are enum-based alternatives as well.

+You can also use the ``KeyboardContext``'s ``KeyboardContext/addedLocales`` settings property to define which of the available ``KeyboardContext/locales`` that have been "added", which is meant to be an active choice by the user.

-If the context ``KeyboardContext/locales`` has multiple values, you can switch locale with ``KeyboardContext/selectNextLocale()`` or a ``KeyboardLocale/ContextMenu`` that lets the user select a locale.
-You can apply a locale context menu with ``SwiftUI/View/keyboardLocaleContextMenu(for:tapAction:)``.
+If the context ``KeyboardContext/locales`` or ``KeyboardContext/addedLocales`` has multiple values, you can select the next locale with ``KeyboardContext/selectNextLocale()`` or let the user do it with a ``KeyboardLocale/ContextMenu``.
+They will use ``KeyboardContext/addedLocales`` if it contains any locales, else use ``KeyboardContext/locales``.

+You can automatically add a context menu to the keyboard by inserting a ``KeyboardAction/nextLocale`` action, or add a context menu to any view with the ``SwiftUI/View/keyboardLocaleContextMenu(for:tapAction:)`` view modifier.

 ## How to change the primary language

 Setting the ``KeyboardContext/locale`` will update the controller's **primaryLanguage**, which controls things like spell checking and text direction.
-This also sets the keyboard locale name in the keyboard switcher.
+This also sets the keyboard's language subtitle in the keyboard switcher.

-> Note: The `primaryLanguage` property always returns `nil`, even after being set in a way that actually works, which can be confusing.
+> Note: The `primaryLanguage` property seems to always return `nil`, even after it has been set properly (and works).
+This can be a bit confusing, but just check that the proper language is displayed in the system keyboard switcher.

 ## How to use LTR and RTL locales

-KeyboardKit supports LTR (Left-To-Right) and RTL (Right-To-Left) locales.

-You don't need to configure your keyboard to support RTL.
-Just change the keyboard locale as explained above, and KeyboardKit will automatically adjust the text direction.
+KeyboardKit supports LTR (Left-To-Right) and RTL (Right-To-Left) locales if you use the ``KeyboardContext``.
+Just change the locale as explained above, and KeyboardKit will automatically adjust the text direction, spell checking, etc.

-If you want to use a single RTL locale, you can adjust the keyboard extension **Info.plist**:
+If you want to use a single RTL ``Foundation/Locale`` without using KeyboardKit, you can adjust the **Info.plist** file in your keyboard extension like this:

 * Set **PrefersRightToLeft** to **1**.
 * Set **PrimaryLanguage** to the language code of your locale, e.g. **fa** for Perian (Farsi).

-Just be aware that setting the primary language may affect external keyboard key mappings.
+Just be aware that setting the primary language like this may affect external keyboard mappings if you don't set the primary language.